saeid/GDCheckbox/README.md

     pod 'GDCheckbox'
 end
 ```
-    pod update
     pod install

 ## Manually
 ------
-Drag `GDCheckbox.swift` to your project and use!
+Drag `GDCheckbox.swift` to your project!

 # How to use